NHL Historical Betting Systems Research

 NHL Systems

-NHL SU SYSTEM (#001 – NHL) Play against a Away Favorite off of 3 or more wins by more than one goal.
+NHL SDQL SYSTEM (#001 – NHL) Play against a Away Favorite off of 3 or more wins by more than one goal.
 Three straight clear, hard fought wins deserves a breather.
 In database history, the home dog is a solid proposition winning 56.9% (49-37 SU, 0.3 ppg).
 This improves if that same away favorite has extended that…